JoinColony/colonyNetwork/docs/_Docs_Glossary.md

 ==TOC==

 ### CLNY
-The Native Token of the Common Colony.
+The Native Token of the Meta Colony.
 CLNY is staked in the reputation mining process.

-### Common Colony
-The Colony tasked with maintaining and improving the Colony Network.

 ### Dispute
 An objection to an objection triggers a dispute, which must be resolved through a reputation-weighted vote within the domain that the objection was initially raised.

 ### Domain
 A category for organizing tasks, skills, and pots within a Colony.
 Domains can be thought of as 'departments' or 'divisions' within the larger organizational whole.

+### Meta Colony
+The Meta Colony is “the Colony colony” — it’s remit is to develop, support, and grow the Colony Network.
+Every colony on the public network needs the Meta Colony, and everyone may be a member.

 ### Native Token
 A token chosen by a colony which confers reputation when paid out as a task bounty.
 The Native token together with reputation is used for vote-weighting and calculating rewards payouts.